hamzaawan7/aperture-logs/README.md

 php aritsan db:seed
 ```

-All the logs would be generated in the database using Factory when seeder has run
+1000 dummy logs would be generated in the database using Factory when seeder has run

 Run the `php artisan calculate:statistics` to cache the stats